PerceptronV/scierra/README.md

 ### Keywords

+Type these special keywords at any stage when writing your code to perform special functions.

 * `<print>`: Prints out the code you've written so far.

 * `<restart>`: Restarts another interpreter session and forgets all local variables.